MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

 ### Android

-You will need to register your application in the [Google Cloud Console](https://cloud.google.com/console).
+You will need to register your application in the [Google Cloud Console](https://console.developers.google.com/).
 Create a project.

-On the left sidebar, navigate to "APIs & Auth" > "Registered Apps".
-Click the red `Register App` button.
+On the left sidebar, navigate to "APIs & auth" > "Credentials".
+Click the red `Create new Client ID` button.

-Register your app as an "Android" app.
+Register your app as an "Android" app (under "Installed application" type).
 This requires a package name and a SHA1 fingerprint.
 To obtain the fingerprint, enter the following the command in a console window:

     keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v